roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 tags:
  - webnovel translation
  - extra
 note: Quite a time it took, isn't it.
 But bear no fright.
-The time was spent on improvement of web-site and editing a previous chapters ٩(๑`^´๑)۶ <br>(Only two of the days were consumed by searching for a font—to no avail!)
+The time was spent on improvement of web-site (please inform me via twitter or Discord if you find some flaw) and editing a previous chapters ٩(๑`^´๑)۶ <br>(Only two of the days were consumed by searching for a font—to no avail!)
 chapter-link: https://kakuyomu.jp/works/4852201425154961396/episodes/1177354054884553982
 ---